skhoosh/candoor/README.md

 1. Once the tigergraph database has been setup, run app.py.
 2. When the app says it's running, open your browser of choice and head to http://localhost:5000 to access Candoor.
 3. Alternatively,  enter the address stated after "wsgi starting up on" into your browser.
+4. You may create a new profile, or log on with "audreybot@candoor.com" with the password "password".
+Please note that we only created a limited number of test profiles, so searching your preferred aspiration/expertise may not populate any search resutls.
+Some suggested searches are "Engineering" and "Computer Science" to match with our dummy accounts.

 ---

-_Thanks for taking a look at Candoor.
+_Thanks for taking an interest in Candoor.
 If you have any feedback you would like to give, or would like to stay informed about our project, please fill out our [interest form](https://docs.google.com/forms/d/e/1FAIpQLSd4ZxQMr6pJWh_TXU-yFns7t0eYT_vzWUOEFDEzvEGBum5qNw/viewform?vc=0&c=0&w=1&flr=0&usp=mail_form_link)._

 Thank you :>